link1905/system-design-101/content/docs/system-administration/system-protection/rate-limiting.md

 c -> c: Wait for 4 second
 ```

-Why should it be exponential?
+Why should the backoff be exponential?
-When the server returns an error, it is often due to heavy load or even crash.
+When a server returns an error, it often indicates a heavy load or even a crash.
-After a few retries, exponential backoff results in significantly longer delays,
+After a few retries, exponential backoff introduces significantly longer delays.
-giving the server more time to recover from high workloads.
+This gives the server more time to recover from high workloads.
-Linear backoff, on the other hand, may unexpectedly continue contributing to the server's heaviness.
+Linear backoff, in contrast, might inadvertently continue to contribute to the server's heavy load.

 ### Circuit Breaker

-**Circuit Breaker** is a pattern used to prevent unnecessary attempts to an unavailable service.
+The **Circuit Breaker** pattern helps prevent repeated,
+unnecessary attempts to access a service that is unavailable.
-**Circuit Breaker** is designed for **long-term** issues,
+It is particularly designed for handling **long-term** issues.
-when we determine that requests are likely to fail,
+When it's determined that requests are likely to fail,
-we will to abort them immediately to save resources.
+the **Circuit Breaker** aborts them immediately,
+thereby conserving resources.

-The **Circuit Breaker** works as a proxy with **three states**.
+This pattern operates as a proxy and manages requests through **three distinct states**:

-1. **Closed**: Requests pass to the target service normally in this state.
+1. **Closed**: In this state, requests are routed to the target service as usual.

 ```d2
 direction: right